Writing systems:

-Luxembourgish is a Germanic language spoken by about 400,000 people in Luxembourg (Lëtzebuerg), France (Frankräich), Belgium (Belsch) and Germany (Däitschland).
+Luxembourgish is a West Germanic language spoken by about 600,000 people in Luxembourg (Lëtzebuerg), France (Frankräich), Belgium (Belsch) and Germany (Däitschland).
 There are also a few Luxembourgish speakers in the USA.
-It has a lot in common with German and Dutch, and has also borrowed some words from French, e.g. merci (thank you).
+It has a lot in common with German, particularly with Moselle Franconian varieties of German, and includes many loanwords from French.

 Debates in the Luxembourg parliament are carried out mainly in Luxembourgish, though some deputies prefer to use French.
 Laws are drafted in French, but people are free to use French, German or Luxembourgish in when dealing with administrative and judicial matters.